laberning/openrowingmonitor/docs/rower_settings.md

 <img src="img/Concept2_RowErg_Construction_tolerances.jpg" width="700">

 In some cases, changing the magnet placing or orientation can fix this completely (see for example [this discussion](https://github.com/laberning/openrowingmonitor/discussions/87)), which yields very good results and near-perfect data.
 Sometimes, you can't fix this or you are unwilling to physically modify the machine.
-Open Rowing Monitor can handle this kind of systematic error, as long as the *FlankLength* (described later) is set to at least two full rotations (in this case, 12 magnets).
+Open Rowing Monitor can handle this kind of systematic error, as long as the *flankLength* (described later) is set to at least two full rotations (in this case, 12 impulses *flankLength* for a 6 magnet machine).

 **Please fix any mechanical/electrical/quality issues before proceeding, as the subsequent steps depend on a signal with decent quality!!**